majestic53/dmg/tool/utility/rom_info/readme.md

 #### Examples

-The following example shows how to launch dmg-rom-info with a rom file:
+The following example shows how to launch dmg-rom-info with a ROM file:

 ```
 $ ./bin/dmg-rom-info -r rom.gb